Consumer Medicine Information

 - gemfibrozil (e.g. LOPID, JEZIL, and AUSGEM, used to lower blood lipids)

-- fusidic acid (eg FUCIDIN) use to treat some infections
+- fusidic acid (e.g. FUCIDIN) used to treat some infections

-- various protease inhibitors used in combination with ritonavir to treat HIV infection (eg KALETRA)
+- various protease inhibitor combinations with ritonavir used to treat HIV infection

 - medicines that you buy at the chemist, supermarket or health food shop, including herbal medicines.